Ciao, welcome back to my blog!

-My dad and I loved going in the woods as he was teaching me how to find wild asparagus.
-After a couple of hours spent strolling in the nature where he know they would grow, we used to come back home with a bunch of asparagus and we would cook a nice risotto or a frittata (sort of omelette) together.
+After a couple of hours spent strolling in nature where he knew they would grow, we used to come back home with a big bunch of asparagus and cook a nice risotto or a frittata together.

-Turmeric is a member of the ginger family and one of my go-to spices as it has potent anti-inflammatory and antioxidant properties so I recommend to add some in your vegetables recipes at all times.
+Turmeric is a member of the ginger family and one of my go-to spices: it has potent anti-inflammatory and antioxidant properties so I recommend to add some to your vegetable recipes at all times.

-Turmeric's flavour is slightly peppery (which I don't mind because as you noticed already I put chilli flakes and pepper everywhere) with a mild bitter note and it is amazing to give some extra taste and a brighter colour to the vegetables.
-It is great in soups, stews and stir fries of any kind.
+Turmeric's flavour is slightly peppery with a mildly bitter note and it is amazing to give some extra taste and brighter colour to your dishes.
+It is great in soups, stews and stir-fries of any kind.

 -a bunch of asparagus tips